samliumay/samliumay/README.md

 - Log analysis and Active SOC Analysis (Basically SOC Analyst).

 ### I want to learn more about you and do an OSINT but how?
 I will be putting my up-to-date CV and recomendation letters to this repository.
 I will also putting all the social media links bellow.
-Other than that even I do not know more about myself.
-So I belive you kid.
-You got this.
+Other than that you can reach me out from the websites.

 ## 🔗 Links
 <div align="center">